 Banana Bread Tastes Better if Allowed to Sit for a Day

 What can be better than a nice fresh piece of homemade banana bread fresh from the oven?
-Homemade banana bread served the next day.
-By allowing this bread sit overnight, the flavors blend into the most incredible banana quick bread flavor. it really is better than eating the bread fresh out of the oven!
+Homemade banana bread was served the next day.
+By allowing this bread to sit overnight, the flavors blend into the most incredible banana quick bread flavor. it really is better than eating bread fresh out of the oven!
 The problem at our house is that it usually doesn't last that long.
 It gets eaten soon after coming out of the oven.
 It is just too good to wait for!